-- Our limited operating history makes it difficult to evaluate our future prospects and the risks and challenges we may encounter. - We have incurred significant losses since inception, we expect to incur significant losses in the future and we may not be able to generate sufficient revenue to achieve and maintain profitability. - We are a pre-revenue life science technology company in the development stage and have very limited history commercializing our products or technology, which makes it difficult to evaluate our prospects and predict our future performance. - The life sciences technology market is highly competitive.
-If we fail to compete effectively, our business and operating results will suffer. - If we are sued for infringing, misappropriating or otherwise violating intellectual property rights of third parties, such litigation could be costly and time-consuming and could prevent or delay us from developing or commercializing our product candidates. - We could have disputes with contractual counterparties regarding our or their performance under those contracts, we could be unable to fulfill such contractual commitments, or our contractual obligations may exceed our current expectations. - If our products fail to achieve early customer and scientific acceptance, we may not be able to achieve broader market acceptance for our products, and our revenues and prospects may be harmed. - We expect to be highly dependent upon revenue generated from the sale of the G4, and any delay or failure by us to finalize the development and to successfully commercialize the G4 could have a substantial adverse effect on our business and results of operations. - The COVID-19 pandemic and efforts to reduce its spread have adversely impacted and may materially and adversely impact our business and operations in the future. - Our business will depend significantly on research and development spending by academic institutions and other research institutions, and any reduction in spending could limit demand for our products and adversely affect our business, results of operations, financial condition and prospects. - Our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide. - We have only launched one commercial product, the G4, and we may not be able to successfully commercially launch our planned PX or other products as planned. - The G4 is sold as a research-use-only product; changes in the regulatory landscape could affect the market for such a product. - If we are unable to obtain and maintain sufficient intellectual property protection for our products and technology, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our products may be impaired. - We may require substantial additional funding, which may not be available to us on acceptable terms, or at all, and, if not available, may require us to delay, scale back, or cease our product development programs or operations.
+- · Our limited operating history makes it difficult to evaluate our future prospects and the risks and challenges we may encounter. - We have incurred significant losses since inception, we expect to incur significant losses in the future and we may not be able to generate sufficient revenue to achieve and maintain profitability. - We have only recently generated revenue and have very limited history in developing and commercializing our products or technology, which makes it difficult to evaluate our prospects and predict our future performance. - The life sciences technology market is highly competitive.
+If we fail to compete effectively, our business and operating results will suffer. - If we are sued for infringing, misappropriating or otherwise violating intellectual property rights of third parties, such litigation could be costly and time-consuming and could prevent or delay us from developing or commercializing our products. - We could have disputes with contractual counterparties regarding our or their performance under those contracts, we could be unable to fulfill such contractual commitments, or our contractual obligations may exceed our current expectations. - If our products fail to achieve early customer and scientific acceptance, we may not be able to achieve broader market acceptance for our products, and our revenues and prospects may be harmed. - We expect to be highly dependent upon revenue generated from the sale of the G4 and future products, and any delay or failure by us to successfully develop and commercialize the G4 or future products could have a substantial adverse effect on our business and results of operations. - Our business will depend significantly on research and development spending by academic institutions and other research institutions, and any reduction in spending could limit demand for our products and adversely affect our business, results of operations, financial condition and prospects. - Our operating results may fluctuate significantly in the future, which makes our future operating results difficult to predict and could cause our operating results to fall below expectations or any guidance we may provide. - We have only launched one commercial product, the G4, and we may not be able to successfully develop or commercially launch the PX or any other products as planned. - The G4 is sold as a research-use-only product; changes in the regulatory landscape could affect the market for such a product. - If we are unable to obtain and maintain sufficient intellectual property protection for our products and technology, or if the scope of the intellectual property protection obtained is not sufficiently broad, our competitors could develop and commercialize products similar or identical to ours, and our ability to successfully commercialize our products may be impaired. - We may require substantial additional funding, which may not be available to us on acceptable terms, or at all, and, if not available, may require us to delay, scale back or cease our product development programs or operations.